Dictionary learning under global sparsity constraint: Experimental results

 Two criteria are utilized to assess the performance of the employed methods for dictionary learning.
 The first is computed by sweeping through each atom of the generating dictionary and checking whether it is recovered by the dictionary attained by a utilized method via the following formula \cite{K-SVD}:

-where $d_i$ is the atom of the original dictionary and $\widehat{d}_i$ is its corresponding closest element in the recovered dictionary.
+where $d_i$ is the atom of the original dictionary and $\widehat{\textbf{d}}_i$ is its corresponding closest atom in the recovered dictionary.
 If the value of (\ref{E5}) was less than $0.01$, then it was considered as a success.
 The rate of the successfully recovered atoms in the generating dictionary (called the dictionary recovery rate, or DR in brief) is then taken as the first criterion, which evaluates the capability of the method in delivering the original dictionary beneath the input signals.
 The second criterion is the mean of the standard deviations of the reconstructed signals from the original signals (called the representation error, or RE briefly).
 This value assesses the performance of the method in recovering the input signals.

-In all of the implemented experiments, the DR and RE values in the iterative processes of the four current methods and the proposed method were recorded.
-The upper and lower panels of Fig. \ref{f2} depict the RE and DR curves of the five methods in the iterative processes of three of the first series of experiments, respectively.
-Fig. \ref{f3} shows the corresponding results in three cases of the second series of experiments.
-Panels (a) and (c) of Fig. \ref{f4} show the final RE and DR values of the five methods in $11$ experiments of the first series, respectively.
-For easy comparison, panels (b) and (d) of the figure display the mean values of RE and DR of the five methods as vertical bars.
-Fig. \ref{f5} depicts the cases of the second series of experiments.
+In all of the implemented experiments, the DR and RE values in the iterative processes of the five current methods and the proposed GDL method were recorded.
+The upper and lower panels of Figure \ref{f2} depict the RE and DR curves of the six methods in the iterative processes of three of the first series of experiments, respectively.
+Figure \ref{f3} shows the corresponding results in three cases of the second series of experiments.
+Panels (a) and (c) of Figure \ref{f4} show the final RE and DR values of the six methods in $11$ experiments of the first series, respectively.
+For easy comparison, panels (b) and (d) of the figure display the mean values of RE and DR of the six methods as vertical bars.
+Figure \ref{f5} depicts the cases of the second series of experiments.